serverwentdown/chronos/README.md

 	- [ ] Importable timetables
 - [x] Display events as agenda
 - [x] Display events as calendar
+	- [ ] Drag one-time events around to modify
+- [ ] Show heatmap of the availability of the users in a group when creating an event
+	- This is the event planning feature

 - [ ] Create sample data
 - [ ] Create admin interface in JavaFX (requirement)